sdjain29/EventHandler/README.md

 ## Maintaining Order

+Wasnt sure about requirenment.
+Ideally this system is FIFO but if something goes in retry mechanism then it wont stop rest of the events, they will remian in order and retry-need event will comback in queue.
-Events have event timestamp attached to it which will set order once delivery to destination is done.
+Also Events have event timestamp attached to it for ordering.

 ## Delivery Isolation